siddharthgelda/ToggleServices/README.md

 # ToggleServices
 ToggleService

-This project use for feather managerment beetween multipal services, we used two enttiy in the application
+This project use for feature managerment between multiple services, we used two enttiy in the application

 1. Services</br>
 2. Toggle